entroform/stack-up.js/README.md

 ## Append

-The _append_ method allows you to add a new grid item without re-stacking the whole grid.
+The _append_ method allows you to add a new grid item without calculating the whole grid.
-This saves computation time.
+This saves computation time!

 ```javascript
 // Get container.